olayinka-ysf/nhs-ae-dashboard/README.md

 ## Key Findings

 - **National 4-hour performance** peaked above 95% in 2013 and has declined since; as of February 2026 it sits below the revised 78% operational standard
-- **Provider variation is extreme** — the best-performing trusts exceed 95% while the worst fall below 60%, suggesting operational factors beyond system-wide demand
+- **Provider variation is extreme**: The best-performing trusts exceed 95% while the worst fall below 60%, suggesting operational factors beyond system-wide demand
-- **Winter seasonality is structural** — December and January consistently show the highest attendance volumes across every year in the dataset; January average attendances are approximately 15% higher than the summer trough
+- **Winter seasonality is structural**: December and January consistently show the highest attendance volumes across every year in the dataset; January average attendances are approximately 15% higher than the summer trough
-- **Larger trusts perform worse** on average than smaller ones, likely reflecting their role as major acute centres receiving the most complex cases
+- **Larger trusts perform worse**: On average than smaller ones, likely reflecting their role as major acute centres receiving the most complex cases
-- **Emergency admission rates vary by region** — there is meaningful regional variation in the proportion of Type 1 attendees who are subsequently admitted, with implications for bed capacity planning
+- **Emergency admission rates vary by region**: There is meaningful regional variation in the proportion of Type 1 attendees who are subsequently admitted, with implications for bed capacity planning

 ---